rockdaboot/wget2/README.md

 # Coverage Report

-To generate and view the test code coverage
+To generate and view the test code coverage (works with gcc, not with clang)

 		make check-coverage
 		<browser> lcov/index.html